jayoharedee/vaultie-pdf-viewer/README.md

 - [ ] Wire up Jest and write unit tests

 ## How to run the application

-Ensure that you are in the project root and execute ./bin/startup.sh
+To run for the first time, ensure that you are in the project root and execute `./bin/startup.sh`

+Any subsequent runs can be made in the server folder by running `npm run dev`

+This is a bit jiggy due to the use of Concurrently to run both my back and front end servers.

+The frontend will be found on port 8080 and the backend is running on 6000